 - Compatibility with trace files produced by both the ABI base callers on the ABI and MegaBACE DNA sequencers.

 - Easy integration into existing sequencing data pipeline and bioinformatics infrastructure.

 - An ideal means for troubleshooting DNA sequencing problems and optimizing production protocols.

-The QualTrace DNA sequencing software examines the raw dideoxy sequencing data contained within each ABI trace files to automatically identify nine problems with either the preparation of the DNA sequencing reactions, or with the DNA sequencer itself.
+The QualTrace II DNA sequencing software examines the raw dideoxy sequencing data contained within each ABI trace file to automatically identify nine problems with either the preparation of the DNA sequencing reactions, or with the DNA sequencer itself.
 The sequencing issues that can be identified by the QualTrace software include: